HatcherDX/dx-engine/CONTRIBUTING.md

 ## Code Style Guidelines

 We use **ESLint** and **Prettier** to maintain a consistent code style across the project.

-* Please run `npm run lint` and `npm run format` before committing your changes to ensure they adhere to our standards.
+- Please run `pnpm lint` and `pnpm format` before committing your changes to ensure they adhere to our standards.
-* Our main guidelines are:
+- Our main guidelines are:
-    * No semicolons
+  - No semicolons
-    * 2 spaces for indentation (no tabs)
+  - 2 spaces for indentation (no tabs)